 - Riverine ecosystems an overall rating for riverine ecosystem condition was not determined.
-Trends were determined for key water quality indicators.
-The percentage of samples that exceeded total phosphorus guidelines ranged from moderate to very high across the whole region.
-Turbidity results ranged greatly across the region, from sites with no exceedances through to sites with many.
-Turbidity results were generally (but not always) lower at sites in the upper catchments and downstream of major storages.
-Over half the results showed stable trends in water quality.
-A few sites had a decreasing trend in surface water temperature, located in the mid and upper catchment.
-A handful of sites also showed a decreasing trend in electrical conductivity over the last decade.
-Turbidity results were the least reliable; however, several sites across the region had rising trends.
-The overall macroinvertebrate and fish condition were poor to moderate.
-Fish condition was worst in the Gwydir uplands zone.
-Overall hydrologic condition was rated good. - Groundwater the condition of groundwater dependent ecosystems (GDEs) is not monitored directly, as they have yet to be fully identified and mapped.
+The percentage of samples that exceeded total phosphorus guidelines was high to very high at all sites across the catchment, with the exception of one site that had a moderate result.
+The percentage of samples that exceeded turbidity guidelines was high to very high across the region, with the exception of one site that had a moderate result and one site with insufficient data.
+Almost all the results showed stable trends in water quality (the exceptions were due to substantial gaps in the data record, yielding an unclear result).
+Aquatic biota (macroinvertebrates, fish) rated poor overall.
+The Paroo was the only catchment where fish communities were in good condition.
+Overall hydrologic condition was rated moderate (the extreme western section was not assessed). - Groundwater the condition of groundwater dependent ecosystems (GDEs) is not monitored directly as they have yet to be fully identified and mapped.
 The ability of groundwater systems to support GDEs has therefore been determined by assessing the condition of groundwater management areas (GWMAs) against seven indicators.
-Overall condition has not been rated; however, the GWMAs in the region are generally in good to very good condition.
-There is a very poor condition ranking for the impacts of localised and regional groundwater use in Lower Namoi, Lower Gwydir and Border rivers; groundwater use is causing large variations and declines in groundwater levels.
-The main pressures are land-use change (river regulation and agriculture) and, in some GWMAs, groundwater use and the level of entitlement. - Wetlands overall, wetlands in the Border Rivers-Gwydir region are in very poor condition.
+Overall condition has not been rated; however, there is minimal use of groundwater in the Western region, with the majority of use restricted to stock and domestic use, due to the sparse population and generally high groundwater salinity.
+On a regional scale, the level of groundwater use in the catchment is unlikely to affect the condition of GDEs.
+However, there may be localised areas where groundwater use is having an impact on terrestrial or other GDEs, such as in the Great Artesian Basin.

+Wetlands - overall, wetlands in the Western region are in very poor condition.
 The confidence in the assessment is low due to the limited data available.
-The highest pressure on wetlands in this region is from catchment and habitat disturbance, caused by vegetation clearing/modification in the catchment, grazing and feral animals.
+The greatest pressure on wetlands in this region is from catchment and habitat disturbance caused by vegetation clearing/modification, feral animals and impoundments in the catchment.